signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="MD5Sums"><a/>
 ### MD5 Sums

-The mediaMin and mediaTest command lines accept and MD5 sum entry:
+The mediaMin and mediaTest command lines accept an MD5 sum entry:

     --md5sum